grafana/agent/docs/configuration/tempo-config.md

 # a complete trace.
 This is achieved by waiting a given time for all the spans
 # before evaluating the trace.
 #
-# Tail sampling also supports multiple agent deployments, allowing to group all
+# Tail sampling also supports multi agent deployments, allowing to group all
 # spans of a trace in the same agent by load balancing the spans by trace ID
 # between the instances.
 # * To make use of this feature, check load_balancing below *